SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/update-tenant-containers/README.md

 ## 1. Prerequisites

 1. You have followed [**basic**](../../2-basic/0-introduction-basic-scope/README.md) or [**advanced**](../../3-advanced/0-introduction-advanced-scope/README.md) scope.
-2. You have a [deployed and running multitenant application](../../2-basic/3-build-deploy-saas-application/README.md) on your SAP BTP Cloud Foundry Provider Subaccount.
+2. You have a [deployed and running multitenant application](../../2-basic/3-build-deploy-saas-application/README.md) on your SAP BTP Provider Subaccount.
 3. You already have a [subscription from a consumer subaccount](../../2-basic/4-subscribe-consumer-subaccount/README.md) to your mulititenant SaaS application.

 ## 2. Introduction